beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The example uses Express library with the Node.js.
 This course will use Node.js and Express to create web servers.

-Die Beispielanwendung nutzt Node.js mit der Express-Bibliothek.
-Dieser Kurs erstellt Webserver mit Node.js und Express.
+Die Beispielanwendung wurde mit Node.js und der Express-Bibliothek erstellt.
+Diese Technologien werden im Kurs für Webserver eingesetzt.

 > Running application logic in the browser